pulumi/docs/content/docs/tutorials/azure/azure-go-static-website.md

 ---
-title: "Static Website Using Azure Blob Storage and CDN | TypeScript"
+title: "Static Website Using Azure Blob Storage and CDN | Go"
 h1: "Static Website Using Azure Blob Storage and CDN"
 linktitle: "Static Website Using Azure Blob Storage and CDN"
 no_edit_this_page: true